The Town of Kitty Hawk, NC on the Outer Banks

 Sections

-The Sound: To the west, Kitty Hawk borders the Albemarle Sound, a wide and relatively shallow body of water.
+The Sound: To the west, the town of Kitty Hawk borders the Albemarle Sound, a wide and relatively shallow body of water.
 For boaters, there is a boat ramp and water access located at 4190 Bob Perry Road, which is the location of the Kitty Hawk recycling center.
 The site also has a small picnic area and a public boat ramp.
 There are a number of outfitters that offer guided kayak tours of the sound and the canals and creeks along the shore.
 These tours can be an excellent introduction to the ecology of the area and are a great way to experience a part of the Outer Banks that is often overlooked.

 Kitty Hawk Woods: Kitty Hawk Woods is almost 2300 acres (3.6 square miles) of maritime forest located in the middle of town.
 Beautiful and remote, this is a truly unique Outer Banks experience and well worth a visit.